Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

 A linear decoder in pressio4py represents this linear mapping.

-Note that the above expressions are abtract.
-Indeed, we have not yet specified what kind of data structure is used for @f$y_{fom}@f$. pressio4py supports the following scenarios:
+Note that the above expressions are abtract, since they do not specify what kind of data structure is used for @f$y_{fom}@f$. pressio4py supports the following scenarios:
 * the FOM state is represented as an array, i.e. @f$y_{fom} \in R^N@f$, where @f$N@f$ is
 the **total number of degrees of freedom**.
 In this case, even if the application involves multiple fields (e.g., density, chemical species, etc),